espressif/esp-sr/speech_command_recognition/README.md

   **Parameter**

- 	model: The model object to query
+ 	model: The model object to query.

   **Return**

-    The number of the frames recognized by the speech command
+    The number of the frames recognized by the speech command.

 - `typedef int (*esp_mn_iface_op_get_samp_rate_t)(model_iface_data_t *model);`

    **Definition**

- 	Get the sample rate of the samples to feed to the detection function
+ 	Get the sample rate of the samples to feed to the detection function.

   **Parameter**

- 	model: The model object to query
+ 	model: The model object to query.

   **Return**

- 	The sample rate, in Hz
+ 	The sample rate, in Hz.

 - `typedef float* (*esp_mn_iface_op_detect_t)(model_iface_data_t *model, int16_t *samples);`